 What do they include?

-- Reason of initiation of the Business requirements.
+- The reason for the initiation of the Business requirements

-- The context of the requirements, their description (including both functional and nonfunctional requirements) and if available, inclusion of any related background information/data.
+- The context of the requirements, their description (including both functional and nonfunctional requirements) and if available, the inclusion of any related background information/data

 - Any assumptions to be considered regarding the business requirements.